 Arrange with a local chemist to request and collect your prescription.
 Prescription Collection Points.

 In the interests of safety, we do not accept requests by telephone.

-Prescriptions will be ready for collection in two working days (longer by post) if you will be picking the prescription up from the surgery.
+Prescriptions will be ready for collection in three working days if you will be picking the prescription up from the Surgery.